albertstarfield/project-zephyrine/README.md

 <img src="documentation/Project%20Zephyrine%20HandDrawnPersonalized%20Logo.png" height=128>
 </sub>
 </h5>
 <p align="center"><i>Heya!
 I'm Adelaide Zephyrine Charlotte, but you can call me Zephy or ZepZep.
 I hope you have an absolute wonderful day and night.
-I'm your GNC companion that lives inside your aircraft.</i></p>
+I'm your GNC companion that lives inside your flying machine!</i></p>

 <p align="center"><h5>In Self-learning and Self-improvement We Trust</h5></p>
 <hr>